-There are plenty of ways to remove distractions from photos in Photoshop.
+There are plenty of ways to remove backgrounds from photos in Photoshop.
 But when you’re working with areas that have intricate textures and details, nothing does it better than the Clone Stamp Tool!
 Follow along and learn how to use the Clone Stamp Tool to sample details and textures and use them to cover up anything in an image.
 We also show you powerful techniques to match the color and light of any Clone Stamped areas for the most realistic results possible.

 The Healing Brush & Spot Healing Brush